Genetic history of the African diaspora: Y-Chromosomal DNA

 60% of African Americans, who were sampled in 2007, were of haplogroup E1b1a, within which 22.9% were particularly of haplogroup E-M2; they also possessed numerous SNPs (e.g., U175, U209, U181, U290, U174, U186, and U247).

 An African American man, who was sampled in 2013, carried haplogroup A00, which likely dates back to 338,000 BP, and is a haplogroup shared with the Mbo people.

-A study by Torres et al. (2012) found via a Y-Chromosome analysis that, "One African American population, those from South Carolina, cluster with the African populations.
+Torres et al. (2012) states: "One African American population, those from South Carolina, cluster with the African populations.
 Notably, the South Carolina population falls nearest to the Grain Coast populations.
 Ethnohistorical records indicate a relationship between African Americans within this region of the United States and West Africans from Senegal, Gambia, and Sierra Leone.
 Based on such records it has been suggested that many African Americans within South Carolina originate from the Grain Coast region of West Africa.
 Furthermore, Africans from this region were sought-after and imported to the Americas for their knowledge of rice cultivation."